astronomer/docs/learn/debugging-dags.md

 ![Error Log](/img/guides/error_log_2.png)

 To help identify and resolve task failures, you can set up error notifications.
-See [Error Notifications in Airflow](error-notifications-in-airflow.md).
+See [Error Notifications in Apache Airflow®](error-notifications-in-airflow.md).

 Task failures in newly developed DAGs with error messages such as `Task exited with return code Negsignal.SIGKILL` or containing a `-9` error code are often caused by a lack of memory.
 Increase the resources for your scheduler, webserver, or pod, depending on whether you're running the Local, Celery, or Kubernetes executors respectively.